Saheedatt/learnjavascript/README.md

     - switch statements
     - ternary operators

+- `functions.js` : In this file, we looked at the diffrent ways to write functions:
+    - Function declaration,
+    - Function expression,
+    - Arrow function,
+    - Modern arrow function.
+    We also learnt about callbacks, returning values and also learnt about naming functions appropriately.

 - `exercises.js`: Contains pracitce questions for the things that we learn as we move forward.

 - Will update this as we move forward.